Kevinlega/CCOM4030/README.md

 12. As a user I would like my password not to be stored in an unsecured way.
 (Kevin)

-13. As a user I would like for the creation of my project reserves a space on the server for my data.
+13. As a user I would like for the creation of my project to reserve a space on the server for my data.
 (Enrique)

 14. As a user I would like to be able to make audio recordings. (iOS David and Android Kevin)